Fally00/WMS-X/README.md

 ## WMS‑X — Warehouse Management System in Modern C++ ##

-What is WMS‑Cpp?
+What is WMS‑X?

-WMS‑Cpp is a console‑based Warehouse Management System implemented in robust modern C++.
+WMS‑X is a console‑based Warehouse Management System implemented in robust modern C++.
 It models real warehouse workflows like inventory tracking, receipt handling, batch tasks, and data persistence, all with a focus on clean architecture, modularity, and real‑world usability.
 GitHub

 This isn’t just toy code — it’s a system redesigned from the ground up with performance, readability, and maintainability in mind.